Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 Near the iconic lighthouse, you will find two cabins, one pink, and one blue.
 They were both created as part of the Utsira Community Art Project.

-They seem a stark contrast to the weathered, remote landscape, but the brightly coloured huts give a modern, vibrant touch to Utsira, inviting you to relax and take in the spectacular view over the ocean.
+They seem a stark contrast to the weathered, remote landscape, but the brightly coloured huts give Utsira a modern, vibrant touch, inviting you to relax and take in the spectacular view over the ocean.

 The blue hut is the ‘Conversation Hut’ (Havsula).
-In this little retreat, away from the pressures of life, you can enjoy the peace, and soak in the serenity of your surroundings.
+In this little retreat, away from the pressures of life, you can enjoy the peace and serenity of your surroundings.

 Have a peek inside the huts in this short video: